 With the back purchased, it was time to head home and get started.

 The first step was to remove all the doors and hardware.
 The middle door was not actually a door.
 It was part of the top so I left that in place and just removed its glass.
-I removed the glass from the other two door fronts because I wanted to use chicken wire.
+I removed the glass from the other two-door fronts because I wanted to use chicken wire.
 I felt the piece needed some height, so I found four bunt feet that I salvaged off another project in my stash.

 We then added the top.
 We purchased a 6’ spruce pine board.
 These come already cut and with a smooth, sanded finish.
 They also stain very well too.
 We cut the board down to a 4’ piece which is what we needed for the top.

 I applied Dixie Belle Cotton in two coats to the entire piece inside and out as well as the doors and the new top.
-I allowed the first coat to dry for about 2 hours, and then applied the second.

 I had three white hardware pulls.
-All I did to these was paint them with the Barn Red, because they were already white.
+All I did to these was paint them with the Barn Red because they were already white.
 I got these pulls at Hobby Lobby for 50% off.